-- demonstrate minimum proficiency in General Education Skills which are defined as civic engagement, critical thinking, professional readiness, quantitative literacy, scientific literacy, and written communication - demonstrate appropriate written and verbal communication that is professional and effective for the practice of physical therapy demonstrate an ability to use problem solving, critical thinking, and decision making skills to provide appropriate physical therapy care for patient safety following the physical therapist's plan of care - demonstrate an ability to collect and review appropriate data to perform evidence-based interventions within the scope of practice for a PTA and within the physical therapist's plan of care - demonstrate the ability to adhere to federal and state regulations, facility policies and procedures, and APTA standards of ethical conduct in clinical practice as a physical therapist assistant
+- demonstrate minimum proficiency in General Education Skills which are defined as civic engagement, critical thinking, professional readiness, quantitative literacy, scientific literacy, and written communication - demonstrate appropriate written and verbal communication that is professional and effective for the practice of physical therapy - demonstrate an ability to use problem solving, critical thinking, and decision making skills to provide appropriate physical therapy care for patient safety following the physical therapist's plan of care - demonstrate an ability to collect and review appropriate data to perform evidence-based interventions within the scope of practice for a PTA and within the physical therapist's plan of care - demonstrate the ability to adhere to federal and state regulations, facility policies and procedures, and APTA standards of ethical conduct in clinical practice as a physical therapist assistant

-Accreditation Status of the Physical Therapist Assistant Program: Effective October 29, 2019 Patrick Henry Community College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA 22314; phone 703-706-3245; email: accreditation@apta.org).
+Accreditation Status of the Physical Therapist Assistant Program: Effective October 29, 2019 Patrick Henry Community College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100, Alexandria, VA 22305-3085); phone 703-706-3245; email: accreditation@apta.org).
 If needing to contact the program/institution directly, please call 276-656-0288 or email jmartin@patrickhenry.edu.

-Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program is progressing toward accreditation and may matriculate students in technical/professional courses.
-Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.
-Graduation from a physical therapist assistant program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) is necessary for eligibility to sit for the licensure examination which is required in all states.
+Candidate for Accreditation is an accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program may matriculate students in technical/professional courses.
+Achievement of Candidate for Accreditation status does not assure that the program will be granted Initial Accreditation.